-The appropriate dose of Limonene will depend on several factors such as age, gender, weight, and overall health.
+Limonene’s appropriate dose will depend on factors such as age, gender, weight, and overall health.

 Be cautious if you apply concentrated Limonene directly to your skin, as this essential oil may cause some irritation.
 Still, no adverse allergic reactions have occurred in the majority of people.

 Of course, you should always check with your personal healthcare provider before using any supplement, herbal, plant-based medicinal remedy, or terpene, as there may be unwanted side effects during pregnancy, breastfeeding, or if you are taking medications.